cpsusie/cjm-numerics/README.md

 * Intel's LLVM-based compiler v.
 2021.1.2 (x86, x64, Debug and Release)

 Currently, Intel's classic C++ compiler does not support C++ 20 at all.
 If it ever supports C++ 20 sufficiently to be compatible with this library, it will be added to the list immediately above.

+### **Note on Big Endian Systems**

+This library was designed to work equally well on big and little endian systems.
+The author, however, has no reasonable way to test on a big endian system.
+If you encounter issues on big endian systems, please report them.

+## Legal
+Copyright © 2020-2021 CJM Screws, LLC
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+CJM Screws, LLC is a Maryland Limited Liability Company.
+No copyright claimed to unmodified original work of others.
+The original, unmodified work of others, to the extent included in this library, is licensed to you under the same terms under which it was licensed to CJM Screws, LLC.
+For information about copyright and licensing of the original work of others, see [Notices][33] file in cjm/ folder.

   [1]: https://github.com/cpsusie/Int128/tree/main/src/
   [2]: https://github.com/microsoft/vcpkg